- Meetings & Events

 |AMS/Rock and Roll Hall of Fame and Museum Lecture Series|

 The American Musicological Society and the Rock and Roll Hall of Fame and Museum (RRHOFM) in Cleveland, Ohio, are collaborating on a new lecture series that brings scholarly work to a broader audience and showcases the musicological work of the top scholars in the field.

-Sara Gulgas (University of Arizona) will present “Baroque Rock: An Embarrassing Stain on Rock’s Harder Image?”
-Gulgas describes her lecture as follows:
+Sara Gulgas (University of Arizona), fall 2018: "Baroque Rock: An Embarrassing Stain on Rock’s Harder Image?"

 Tammy Kernodle (Miami University of Ohio), fall 2017: "Hope for a New Tomorrow: Transcendence and Resistance in the Gospel Blues of Nina Simone, Aretha Franklin, Mavis Staples and Roberta Flack"

 Daniel Goldmark (Case Western Reserve University), spring 2017: "Anthologizing Rock and Roll: Rhino Records and the Repackaging of Rock History"